jdaron/epiTEome/README.md

         It expects your perl installation to be at /usr/bin/perl.

     Tips
-        perl lib: All libraries could be install using `perl -MCPAN -e 'install Bio::SeqIO’` ngsutils could be install using `pip install ngsutils`
+        perl lib: All libraries could be install using `perl -MCPAN -e 'install Bio::SeqIO'` ngsutils could be install using `pip install ngsutils`

     Test environment